+Who are the Directors of the Company?
 Section 6.1

-Over 30 years of experience in investment banking.
+Mr Mic • • • hael Pixley Independent Non-Executive Director (to be appointed non-executive Director, Haodex) Over 30 years of experience in investment banking.
 Involved in providing financial advisory and investment banking services to various companies throughout Asia.
-Non-Executive Director, Story-I Ltd (ASX:SRY) Non-Executive Director, Enerco Refresh Ltd (ASX:ERG) Director, Credit Intelligence Ltd (ASX:CL1) Who are the members of the Company's senior management team?
-Miss Annie Huang Chief Executive Officer Bachelor of Commerce (Marketing & Accounting) from Macquarie University.
-Sales executive at Bence Property Group, July 2016 - January 2017.
+Non-Executive Director, Story-I Ltd (ASX:SRY) Non-Executive Director, Enerco Refresh Ltd (ASX:ERG) Director, Credit Intelligence Ltd (ASX:CL1) Who are the members of Company's a management team? the senior t Ss Annie Huang Chief Executive Officer Bachelor of Commerce (Marketing &amp; Accounting) from Macquarie University.
+Sales executive at Bence Property Group, July 2016 January 2017.
 Business analyst in the Infant Nutrition division at Nestle Australia, January 2017 - May 2017.
 Account executive for the National Pharmacy Sales division at Nestle Australia, May 2017 - December 2017.
 Anne has been highly involved in various business development projects with Haodex and has helped to build the business of MonkeyKing.
-Section 6.3 Miss Daisy Ding Chief Financial Officer Bachelor of Economics and Finance from University of New South Wales, 2011.
+Paisy Ding Chief Financial Officer Bachelor of Economics and Finance from University of New South Wales, 2011.
 Master of Science (Mathematics and Statistics) from University of Technology Sydney, 2014.
 Operations Associate at Saxo Bank, July 2013 - January 2014.
-Funds Administrator at Atlas Advisors Australia, August 2015 - December 2016.
+Funds Administrator at Atlas Advisors Australia, August 2015 - December 2018.
 Daisy has acted in the role of Chief Financial Officer at Haodex Limited from October 2018 to present.
-Daisy is experienced in general corporate financial management, including managing processes for financial forecasts and budgets, preparing financial reports, maintaining financial books and records and liaising with external auditors.
-Mr Jeff Chen Chief Technical Officer Master of Information Technology, University of New South Wales.
+Daisy is experienced in general corporate financial reports, maintaining financial books and records and liaising with external auditors. f Chen Chief Technical Officer Master of Information Technology, University of New South Wales.
 Director at Chi Tel Global Holdings Group Co.
 Responsible for operations in the USA.
 Jeff also holds other certifications in CCIE Security Written, CCNA, CCNP, CCVP, ITIL and JNCIA; specialising in Cisco network hardware.
-Jeff is a network professional with over 10 years of extensive experience in project management with technical expertise in LAN/WAN Design, installation, configuration, troubleshooting, optimization and documentation, utilising knowledge of Checkpoint Firewall, F5 Big IP, Juniper MAG, Cisco MCS and UCS server, QOS, ATM, Frame Relay, ISDN,

-Ethernet, SDH for various applications such as VPN tunnelling, Fire wall and VoIP.
+Jeff as a network professional with over 10 years of extensive experience in project management with technical expertise in LAN/WAN Design, installation, configuration, troubleshooting, optimization and Section 6.3 documentation, utilising knowledge of Checkpoint Firewall, F5 Big IP, Juniper MAG, Cisco MCS and UCS server, QOS, ATM, Frame Relay, ISDN, Ethernet, SDH for various applications such as VPN tunnelling, Fire wall and VoIP.